-- Students in lower school who are not picked up at dismissal are expected to report to the library.
-If it is before 3:40 PM, students are expected to attend the DEAR Time class.
-At 3:40 PM, students are to wait politely in line while the care provider checks them into after-care on the computer, and line up nicely in front of the door to the playground or start working on homework at the tables in the library. - All Middle School students must report to the library at 3:50 and wait politely while the care provider checks them into after-care on the computer.
-Once checked in, middle school students may go outside to the playground or start working quietly on homework at the tables in the library.
+- Students in Lower School are expected to report to the library at 3:35 PM.
+They are to wait politely in line while the care provider checks them into After-care on the computer, and line up nicely in front of the door to the playground or start working on homework at the tables in the library. - All Middle School students must report to the library at 3:45 PM and wait politely while the care provider checks them into After-care on the computer.
+Once checked in, Middle School students may go outside to the playground or start working quietly on homework at the tables in the library.
 Backpacks must be left in the hallway.
-No snacks or cell phones should be seen in the library. - Students are expected to work on homework unless parents notify after-care providers that they want their student to work on homework only at home.
+No snacks or cell phones should be seen in the library. - Students are expected to work on homework unless parents notify After-care providers that they want their student to work on homework only at home.
 If students have homework, they must work on it either before they go outside or after recess time.
-If parents wish for their students to complete homework at home rather than in after-care, they can notify the extended care providers. - Students will be required to wear long sleeves or jackets if the providers feel it is too cold to go outside in short sleeves.
+If parents wish for their students to complete homework at home rather than in After-care, they can notify the Care Programs providers.

+- Students will be required to wear long sleeves or jackets if the providers feel it is too cold to go outside in short sleeves.
 Since weather is so unpredictable, we suggest that students keep a sweatshirt or a jacket here at school.
 Students who are not dressed appropriately for the weather will be allowed to choose an inside activity. - If students are in the library, they are expected to work quietly on their homework.
 If they would rather visit with friends, they are welcome to go outside or to the free choice room.
-However, the library has to stay a quiet place conducive to homework. - Students are expected to follow the same indoor recess policies as during school day.
+However, the library has to stay a quiet place conducive to homework. - Students are expected to follow the same indoor recess policies in the gym as during the school day.
 No students should be allowed in the equipment closet unless they have received special permission from a teacher.
-Bleachers, mats, exercise bikes, and other equipment on the south wall are off limits for the students. - Outdoor recess policies are also the same as during school day.
+Bleachers, mats, exercise bikes and other equipment on the south wall are off limits for the students. - Outdoor recess policies are also the same as during the school day.
 Students are expected to walk down the steps on the south playground not climb up and down the half-wall.
 No hanging on the goal posts or touching the volleyball or soccer nets.
 Everyone on the swings needs to be sitting correctly and swinging safely.
 Students go down the slides safely.
 Basically, be safe and keep the equipment in good condition.